-Susan Lowdermilk is a book artist and printmaker working in traditional processes such as woodcut, wood engraving and intaglio etching as well as digital media.
-Her artist’s books involve movable parts, pop-ups and LED circuitry.
-She is a professor at Lane Community College in Eugene, Oregon, teaching courses in printmaking, artist books and graphic design.
-She also teaches artist book and printmaking workshops.
-Her work has been collected by over 60 public institutions including, the Getty Museum, the Library of Congress and the New York Public Library.
-Her artist’s books are represented in galleries throughout the United States.
-She earned her Master’s of Fine Art from the University of Oregon, and her Bachelor’s of Fine Art from Colorado State University in Fort Collins, Colorado.
+Susan Lowdermilk is a book artist and printmaker.
+She creates hand bound artist’s books involving movable parts and pop-ups with traditional print processes like woodcut.
+She is a Visual Arts and Graphic Design professor at Lane Community College in Eugene, Oregon.
+She also teaches independent workshops in artist’s books, paper engineering and printmaking.
+Her artist’s books have been collected by many libraries and other public institutions and her work is represented by galleries throughout the United States.
+She earned her Master of Fine Art from the University of Oregon in Eugene, and her Bachelor of Fine Art from Colorado State University in Fort Collins.

 Our experience of reading books is increasingly changing from being physical and tactile to digital and virtual.
 My artist books are hand printed and hand constructed and feature low-tech movable elements that are meant to be technologically transparent.
 I view my artist books as a counterpart to the flood of mass-produced, digital imagery that we contend with constantly.

 As I witness the environmental disturbances caused by human caused climate change, my concern about our future increases.
 My recent work is informed by natural environments, and by the changes I witness in my home region.
 I am interested in dualities that complicate our human condition such as, our relationship to and separation from community, and from our natural world.

 By David Cole, Posted on March 20, 2022

 “Off The Shelf,” Artist books from the collection of Susan Lowdermilk

 Print, 3 Portfolios, Portfolio Exchanges from the Collection of Susan Lowdermilk